Classifying Infinity Topoi via Weighted Limits: Introduction

 \subsubsection{Towards classifying $\infty$-topoi}

 This paper deals with the general problem of building \textit{classifying} $\infty$-topoi.
 There are several motivations to approach this problem, some very concrete and some very conceptual.
-Many of them can be understood as a homotopical-replay of the classical motivations, investing several topics of pure mathematics.
+Many of them can be understood as a homotopical replay of the classical motivations, investing several topics of pure mathematics.
 Others protrude to the question of what \textit{homotopical geometric logic} is supposed to be, and thus pertain more to logic.
-The question concerning the existence of some specific classifying $\infty$-topoi has appeared a number of times in the community of homotopical algebra \cite{215771,345680}.
+The question concerning the existence of some specific classifying $\infty$-topoi has appeared a number of times in the community of homotopical algebra \cite{215771,345680} and it was very informally addressed in the last section of \cite{anel2022left}.

 In the last years there have been some attempts to define a satisfactory notion of $\infty$-geometric theory.
 Prominently, Stenzel \cite{stenzel2022higher,stenzel2023notions} has provided the best results so far, introducing notions of \textit{regular}, \textit{coherent} and \textit{geometric} $\infty$-theories.
 Unfortunately, these notions are not supported by a proof calculus which is as robust as that of geometric logic, and require a much more sophisticated treatment than the usual $1$-dimensional counterpart.
 The main obstruction to such development at the moment seems to be conceptual.
 An $\infty$-topos has an object classifier and the complexity of its localizations cannot be reduced to its classifier of subobjects.
-This is mirrored by the complexity of the theory of sites, which requires the more flexible notion of lex-modulator \cite{anel2022left,anel2024left} to be developed, while the more familiar notion of $\infty$-site by Lurie \cite{LurieHTT} only recovers hypercomplete topoi.
+This is mirrored by the complexity of the theory of sites, which requires the more flexible notion \cite{anel2022left,anel2024left} to be developed, while the more familiar notion of $\infty$-site by Lurie \cite{LurieHTT} only recovers hypercomplete topoi.
 Currently it is unclear (and to some extent ultimately open to debate) whether a compact notion of $\infty$-geometric theory can be defined without the complexity of Stenzel, and in the quest for defining classifying topoi, the question \textit{classifying topoi of what?} remains somewhat unanswered.